 I was a little worried about how the Monoprice true wireless earbuds would fit.
 Aside from the stem for the earbud tips, the entire bud is a boxy oval.
 I was happy to find that this oval housing sat nicely in the bowl of my ear canal and surprised me with how securely they sat.

-These Monoprice earphones feature a strain-relief clip on each earpiece to help prevent damage to the cord.
+These Monoprice earphones review to feature a strain-relief clip on each earpiece to help prevent damage to the cord.
 Three different sized earbuds ensure that These ‘phones will always have the right fit.

 They still sounded great while I did the dishes and walked the dogs, and they didn’t budge even when I took them on a two-mile trail run in the woods.